lrspeiser/sigmagravity/README.md

 ## 4. Methods & Validation

-Why this section?
-We implement the canonical kernel from §2.4 without redefining it, describe geometry/cosmology (triaxial projection; Σ_crit; source P(z_s)), and document the validation suite that guarantees Newtonian recovery, curl‑free fields, and Solar‑System safety.
+This section implements the canonical kernel from §2.4 without redefining it, describes geometry/cosmology (triaxial projection; Σ_crit; source P(z_s)), and documents the validation suite that guarantees Newtonian recovery, curl‑free fields, and Solar‑System safety.

 We use the canonical kernel K(R) from §2.4 with the domain‑specific choices given in §§2.7–2.8.